danhorsley/danhorsley.github.io/_posts/2019-04-01-myfirstpost.md

 ##Data Cleaning

-There was a *huge* variety of data to be cleaned up: missing dates, missing countries stemming from many prizes being awarded to international organizations, archaic country names (i.e. USSR (now Belarus)) and joining first names and last names for a project which i won't display here (yet!).
+There was a *huge* variety of data to be cleaned up : missing dates, missing countries stemming from many prizes being awarded to international organizations, archaic country names (i.e. USSR (now Belarus)) and joining first names and last names for a project which i won't display here (yet!).
 Various methods were used including to_datetime, regex and try excepts to find the last stubborn strings which weren't complying.

 ```import pandas as pd